Thermoplastic: Polyether sulfone

 Polyether sulfone (PES) or polysulfone is a class of specially engineered thermoplastics with high thermal, oxidative, and hydrolytic stability, and good resistance to aqueous mineral acids, alkalis, salt solutions, oils and greases.

 Polyoxymethylene

 Polyoxymethylene (POM), also known as acetal, polyacetal and polyformaldehyde, is an engineering thermoplastic used in precision parts requiring high stiffness, low friction, and excellent dimensional stability.
 As with many other synthetic polymers, it is produced by different chemical firms with slightly different formulas and sold variously by such names as Delrin, Celcon, Ramtal, Duracon, Kepital and Hostaform.

 Polyether ether ketone

-Polyether ether ketone(PEEK) is a colourless organic thermoplastic polymer in the polyaryletherketone (PAEK) family, used in engineering applications.
-It was originally introduced by Victrex PLC, then ICI (Imperial Chemical Industries) in the early 1980s.
-It has attractive properties like good abrasion resistance, low flammability and emission of smoke and toxic gases.
+Polyether ether ketone (PEEK) is a colourless organic thermoplastic polymer in the polyaryletherketone (PEAK) family, used in engineering applications.
+It was originally introduced by Victrex PLC, then Imperial Chemical Industries in the early 1980s.
+It has attractive properties such as good abrasion resistance, low flammability, and emission of smoke and toxic gases.

 Polyetherimide

 Polyetherimide (PEI), produced by a novel nitro displacement reaction involving bisphenol A, 4, 4’-methylenedianiline and 3-nitrophthalic anhydride, has high heat distortion temperature, tensile strength and modulus.
 They are generally used in high performance electrical and electronic parts, microwave appliances, and under-the-hood automotive parts.